 Clench your hand slightly and find the muscle that bulges between your thumb and index finger.
 Press the firm spot with your opposite thumb and hold for 45 seconds.
 Then rub in soft circles for another 30 seconds.
 This point can help ease head pressure and improve breathing.

 You may observe that your shoulder on the same side loosens as you press here since the muscles connect through your arm.
-Some people find that this technique helps clear their thinking when they feel foggy.
+Note: Do not use this point if you are pregnant.

 Gently find the center point at the top of your head by drawing an imaginary line from the tips of both ears up to the top.
 Press with gentle pressure for 60 seconds.
 Breathe smoothly as you hold.
 After holding, rub in small circles for 30 seconds.
 This point can help all the sinuses feel less tight and give you a sense of relief.